maubanel/UE5-Static-Meshes/collisions/README.md

 ##### `Step 2.`\|`ITSM`|:small_blue_diamond: :small_blue_diamond:

-How do I know that it will select the third person player character?
-I can go to the **Project Settings | Maps and Modes**.
-There I should find the **Default Pawn Class**.
-This will be the player that is chosen in ANY level unless it is overiden in the **World Outliner** for that one level.
-In this case we have **BP_ThirdPersonCharacter** which is the third person pawn that comes with the template.
+How do I know that it will select the third person player  when I press play?
+In fact it doesn't it goes to the spectator cam.
+To change this go to the **Project Settings | Maps and Modes**.
+There I should find the **Default Pawn Game Mode**.
+Select `BP_ThirdPersonGameMode`.
+This will be the game mode that is chosen in ANY level unless it is overiden in the **World Outliner** for that one level.
+In this case we now have **BP_ThirdPersonCharacter** as our **Default Pawn**, which is the third person pawn that comes with the template.

 ![confirm player pawn](images/selectThirdPersonActor.png)